palaseus/Adrenochain/docs/README.md

-# GoChain Documentation 📚
+# Adrenochain Documentation 📚

-Welcome to the comprehensive documentation for GoChain, a research-grade blockchain platform built in Go.
+Welcome to the comprehensive documentation for Adrenochain, a research-grade blockchain platform built in Go.
 This documentation covers all aspects of the platform from basic concepts to advanced development.

 ## 📖 **Documentation Overview**